FriedLongJohns/Black-Core/README.md

 OS X and Linux: .exec file located in /dist

 Windows: You'll have to copy the repository and run from terminal on windows, sorry :(

+"Stable" Branches are subject to deletion, be wary!